Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 The flights are not expensive if you can travel in the low season and book in advance.
 Try different islands for the cheapest prices.

-click here to compare the best offers.
+click here to find the best offers for accomodation.
 Where?
-Here we focus on the Windward Islands: Martinique, Saint Lucia, Saint Vincent and the Grenadines.
+Here we focus on the Windward Islands: Dominica, Martinique, Saint Lucia, Saint Vincent and the Grenadines and some of the Leeward: Guadeloupe and Antigua.

 They are the most wild and scenic places in the Caribbean, and they are also an ideal sailing destination

-(unless you look for the glamour of the more touristy Virgin Islands and Antigua).
+(unless you look for the glamour of the more touristy Virgin Islands).
 Other destinations?
 There's a lot more to see, of course.
 The Grenadines up to Grenada all deserve a visit.
-To the north of Martinique
+To the north and west of Antigua

-And then there are the big islands of the Caribbean, like Cuba and Jamaica, which need a trip just for themselves.
+And then there are the big islands of the Caribbean, like Cuba and Jamaica, which are a world apart and need a trip just for themselves.

 For many other photos, at higher resolution, of the Tobago Cays, have a look at this photogallery: